 Falsification of results in polymer science is very rare compared to other high profile fields such as biotech and medicine.
 It's probably because the potential fame and fortune just isn't there, and the ability to revolutionize the field is so much less.
-But such a scandal has now appeared close in our home.
+But such a scandal has now appeared close to our home.

 Kyu-Soon Shin, an engineering professor at Seoul National University, has been accused of faking research results published in the highly respected journal Nature Materials back in 2007 (unfortunately, not open access).
 The work studied polymer mobility in extremely confined spaces (nanoscale) and found a higher mobility than was expected.
 The results could not be duplicated at two other locations, and the author was unable to provide adequate evidence to support the claims when questioned.